How Do Wishes Granted To Very Sick Kids Affect Their Health?

 "More positivity can sometimes be correlated with treatment adherence," says Ashley Andrews, a social worker at Children's Mercy Hospital in Kansas City, Mo.
 Andrews wasn't involved in the study but has connected children diagnosed with cystic fibrosis to Make-A-Wish.

 The excitement of a wish can change a family's and child's outlook enough that they may work harder with their medical providers, she says.
-"If their adherence has improved, obviously that would decrease the emergency department visits and hospitalizations.".
+"If their adherence has improved, obviously that would decrease the emergency department visits and hospitalizations."

 But it's also possible other factors affected emergency visits and hospitalizations in nonrecipients, such as the reasons some children didn't receive wishes.
 Perhaps they weren't well enough to travel and weren't interested in nontravel wishes.
 Perhaps parents turned down a wish if they felt another family deserved it more.